NafizIzzat/API-Telegram-Bot/README.md

   }
 }`
         - You should get a text and a notification from your bot in the Telegram App too.
-    12. The setup is complete now to code.
+    12. If you want to add the bot to a group, just add the bot by its username to any existing group.
-    13. If you want to add the bot to a group, just add the bot by its username to any existing group.
+    13. The setup is complete.
+Let's start coding.

 ## Code A Basic Task
 1. Run the `requirements.txt`.
 2. Check out the code provided.

 ## Deploy To A Free Cloud Server (Heroku)

-##TO BE CONTINUED
+## TO BE CONTINUED